appclacks/documentation/content/guides/metrics/_index.md

 ---
-title: Metrics and Prometheus integration
+title: Metrics, Prometheus and Grafana integration
 weight: 40
 ---

-The Appclacks API exposes health checks metrics in the [Prometheus](https://prometheus.io/) format.
+The Appclacks API exposes health checks metrics in the [Prometheus](https://prometheus.io/) format. + It also contains Prometheus queries examples (for alerting for example) as well as the JSON definition of a Grafana dashboard ready to be imported into your Grafana instance.

 ## Retrieving the metrics